fishme/JSprinciples/README.md

 ## Getting Started

-Well I guess you know that you will need git for it. :-)
+Well I guess you know that you will need git. :-)

 ## Installation